rabblerouser/core/README.md

         NODE_ENV=test INSTANCE_URL=http://myinstance.mydomain.com node --harmony node_modules/jasmine/bin/jasmine.js spec/integration

+### Linting

+Linting is still a work in progress, but eventually it will be added to the build, so you'll need to adhere to the style specified in our eslint configs.
+To run eslint across the whole codebase, do:

+    npm run lint

+To lint just a specific file or directory:

+    ./node_modules/.bin/eslint --ext js,jsx src/path/to/file

+If you're not sure how to fix an eslint error, you can look up the docs for specific rules using a URL like: http://eslint.org/docs/rules/arrow-parens.
+In this case, `arrow-parens` is the name of the rule.

+We're using the [airbnb style](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) (slightly modified), which encourages use of many ES6 features.
+If you're not up to speed on ES6, this reference may come in handy: http://es6-features.org/.

 ### Utility scripts

 0. Migrate the database (run automatically as part and npm start or npm test)